UBCFormulaElectric/Consolidated-Firmware/specs.md

 1. All abbreviations (`AIR`, `APPS`, etc.) should be spelled out fully the first time they appear in a given row in the table.
 This means that if `APPS` appears in `FSM-0` and `FSM-22`, it should be spelled out as `APPS (acceleration pedal position sensor)` in _both_ `FSM-0` and `FSM-22`.

 ## Background Info
+There are two types of faults:
+    - Critical Faults:
+        - AIR shutdown: requires an AIR shutdown and a motor shutdown
+        - Motor shutdown: requires a motor shutdown only
+    - Non-critical:
-- There are two types of faults, critical and non-critical.
-Critical faults cause an AIR shutdown, whereas non-critical faults are present for logging and debugging purposes.
+        - All other faults, for logging and debugging purposes

 ## Table Of Contents
 - [FSM (Front Sensor Module)](#FSM)